logicallysynced/Chromatics/README.md

 * Raid Mode for creating special effects when in Raiding instances.
 * Vegas Mode for Gold Saucer.
 (Razer & Logitech devices only at current release).
 * Device manager to enable/disable devices in ACT (partially implemented).
 * *Target DPS meter!
 Set a target DPS to aim for and have your devices change color when you pass that DPS number.
+(Coming in 1.1.4!)*
-You can also set a notify DPS marker so when you're getting closer to your target DPS your keyboard starts flashing faster and faster until you reach it.
+* *Set a Notify DPS marker to know when approaching your DPS target.
+Your device will flash faster the closer you get.
 (Coming in 1.1.4!)*
 * *Reactive Weather!
 Set your devices themed to the current in-game weather.
 (Coming in 1.1.4!)*